 Since analysts can’t use net income in a DCF model, they need to adjust net income for all the non-cash charges (and make other adjustments) to arrive at free cash flow.

 Below is an example of how an analyst would make the above adjustments when building a financial model.

 Source: CFI financial modeling courses.

-Thank you for reading this guide to non cash expenses and charges that need to be adjusted for in financial modeling and valuation.
+Thank you for reading this guide to non-cash expenses and charges that need to be adjusted in financial modeling and valuation.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: